OllieRylance/A-Level-Aiding-Code/README.md

 In 'gamble.py', the code repeatedly tests the win rate of the following coin toss gambling strategy:

-- Have a set starting bet and you aim to get 1.5 times your initial balance by placing the starting bet repeatedly unless the last outcome of the coin toss was a loss, in which case you bet double the last bet size in a "double or nothing" manner.
+- Have a set starting bet siza (small),
+- Aim to get 1.5 times your initial balance by placing the starting bet repeatedly unless the last outcome of the coin toss was a loss, in which case you bet double the last bet size in a "double or nothing" manner.